New Kent County car accident lawyers

 With bad wrecks, even if you walk away relatively unscathed, you an be affected by the trauma and psychological toll for months.
 We at GibsonSingleton understand the difficulties of recovering from an accident.
 We have worked with countless clients who have suffered severe injuries, and we have seen firsthand just how traumatic a collision can be.
 Our expertise about wrecks and our genuine empathy for our neighbors are what make us an outstanding legal team.

-If you or a loved one has been injured in a car accident in New Kent, that was not your fault, call us at (804) 413-6777.
+If you were injured or a loved one died in a car accident in New Kent, that was not your fault, call us at (804) 413-6777.
 Find out if you can recover compensation today.

 Unfortunately, accidents happen everywhere, even in idyllic New Kent.
 In fact, more than 590 car accidents happened in New Kent County in the most recent year that statistics are available, according to the Virginia Department of Motor Vehicles.
 That’s almost two car accidents a day!
 Of those wrecks, an estimated 240 accidents resulted in injury.
 Those are alarming numbers.